DanielEduardoLopez/PortfolioReturn/README.md

 3_PortfolioReturn_DataModelingEval.html | Notebook in HTML format.
 Hist_Opt_Returns.csv | Historical returns of the optimized portfolio in a CSV format.
-Hist_Opt_Values.csv | Historical close values of the optimized portfolio in a CSV format. requirements.csv | Python requirements file.
+Hist_Opt_Values.csv | Historical close values of the optimized portfolio in a CSV format. requirements.txt | Python requirements file.